We’re living in an extremely rich era for what concerns sustainable interior design.

 GET THE STYLE

-The Ocean chair is made of recycled fishnet and other hard plastic coming from the ocean.
+Ocean is an outdoor chair made of recycled fishnet and other hard plastic coming from the ocean.
 One chair uses 960g of ocean plastic waste.

 The top of the ji side table is made upcycling concrete demolition debris that would otherwise go to waste.

-The iron used to make the Spike candle holder is waste iron, coming mainly from old pipes and tubes.
+The iron used to make Spike is waste iron, coming mainly from old pipes and tubes.

 The jiao planter is made upcycling concrete demolition debris that would otherwise go to waste.